 Vila Viçosa has the charming nickname of the ‘Princess of Alentejo’ an immaculate town that boasts a castle, a palace, churches, and convents.
 It was somewhat of a resort town, becoming the main royal holiday residence of D. João IV in the 1640s.
 Vila Viçosa is also known as the “Marble Town,” showcasing its historical wealth through its marble architecture.
 Key attractions include the Ducal Palace and the Marble Museum, highlighting the importance of marble in the region’s history.

-Rota Vicentina – Hiker’s Paradise
+Rota Vicentina – Walking the Alentejo Coast

 Wine Tasting – A Taste of the Alentejo